 The fastest way to get there is by using Command+Shift+G in the Finder to access the “Go To Folder” function, then just paste that directory path in.
 You will see a folder like this:

-If you want to back these up you can, otherwise just delete them by dragging the .db files to the Trash, and then kill the Dock again from the Terminal to force the databases to regenerate.
+If you want to back these up you can, otherwise just delete them by dragging all of the .db files to the Trash, and then kill the Dock again from the Terminal to force the databases to regenerate.

 Take note that you will lose any custom icon placement and folders that are setup within Launchpad, because that information is stored in the database file you are trashing.

-One-Line Terminal Command to Refresh Launchpad Contents
+One-Line Terminal Command to Refresh Launchpad Contents in OS X

 If you are comfortable with the command line, you can also do this entire process through the Terminal with the following commands: